 Remember to drink half of your body weight in ounces of water.
 For example, if you weigh 150 pounds, drink 75 ounces of water.

-supplements, fermented foods, and high fiber work together for improved weight maintenance, immune function, and health See MICROBIOME page
+fermented foods, and high fiber which work together for improved weight maintenance, immune function, and health.

 Lectins in excess can cause inflammation, and digestive issues, as we are unable to break down this protein which binds to sugar.
 This irritates the lining of our intestines.
 Cooking high-Lectin foods well, fermenting, or sprouting them decreases the "anti-nutrient" reaction, and keeps the benefits available: immune function+cancer therapy (small doses).

-Part of night shade vegetables, these are high in Lectins, and may increase pain in those with RA (rheumatoid arthrits), or digestive issues.
+Part of night shade vegetables, these are high in Lectins, and may increase pain in those with RA (Rheumatoid Arthrits), or digestive issues.
 Keep a journal of symptoms just in case.
-They have health benefits, but cook well, and mix with low-lecting foods: leafy greens, avocado, asparagus, broccoli.
+They have health benefits, but cook well, and mix with low-lectin foods: leafy greens, avocado, asparagus, broccoli.

-If you eat these high B vitamin, iron and mineral containing food, soak them 2 days, and cook them to a high boil to help break down the Lectin content.
-Many people may find it difficult to lose weight while eating beans.
+If you eat these high B vitamin, iron and mineral containing foods, soak them 2 days, and cook them to a high boil to help break down the Lectin content.
+Some people may find it difficult to lose weight while eating beans.
 Keep a record of how you're doing.

-HIgh in minerals but also high in lectin/gluten/gliadin; pay attention to how you feel.
-It is not easy to break down, and may be part of some health issues: not everyone is that sensitive, but digestive issues, overall fatigue, and pain have been observed in some people.
+High in minerals & fiber, but are also high in lectin/gluten/gliadin; pay attention to how you feel.
+They may not be easy to break down, and may be part of some health issues: not everyone is that sensitive, but digestive issues, overall fatigue, and pain have been observed in some people.
 Alternating from your regular diet, to a lower lectin diet can be a "fun-way" to learn about your health.